-Cardiovascular disease (CVD) affects the heart and blood vessels which can lead to heart attacks and strokes.
+Cardiovascular disease (CVD) affects the heart and blood vessels, leading to heart attacks and strokes.
 CVD is the #1 cause of death in the U.S., claiming over 650,000 lives per year, even though a large majority of heart disease and stroke events are preventable through lifestyle changes.
-The key to preventing CVD is eating right, exercising, and regular checkups and lab testing when needed.
+Tests that screen for cardiovascular disease include cholesterol screening, glucose screenings, c-reactive protein screening, and more.

 Monitoring your blood pressure is arguably the easiest way to ensure heart health.
 By keeping your blood pressure within the healthy range (below 120/80 mm Hg), you reduce the strain on your heart, arteries, and kidneys.
 Blood pressure monitors are not just available in a doctor’s office but are also often located in grocery stores, pharmacies, and other community spaces.
 Read up on the correct way to measure and interpret your blood pressure to be in control of your heart health.

 Heart disease screenings also include a cholesterol screening, called a Lipid Panel, which requires a blood sample.
-Sometimes the provider will offer a finger-stick blood sample to measure levels of cholesterol to determine your risk of developing atherosclerosis With Mira, the customer service team can help you find a nearby location for a same-day lab test.
+Sometimes the provider will offer a finger-stick blood sample to measure cholesterol levels to determine your risk of developing atherosclerosis.
+With Mira, the customer service team can help you find a nearby location for a same-day lab test.

 C-reactive Protein Screening

 C-reactive protein is an indicator of inflammation in the body and can suggest the presence of atherosclerosis.
 When arteries are blocked with plaque, the body releases this protein.
 A simple finger-prick test can inform you if you have abnormal levels of c-reactive protein in your blood.